wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/message-boxes/includes/2-message-boxes.md

-Message boxes enable real-time interaction between users and processes. **message boxes** actions can be used both to provide input to processes, as well as provide output to the users.
+Message boxes enable real-time interaction between users and processes.
+Message boxes actions can be used both to provide input to processes, as well as provide output to the users.

 We will examine both cases in the following paragraphs.